ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-performance.md

 In this section, a brief description of metrics to assess the performance of an stochastic approach, and particularly, an evolutionary algorithm, is given.
-Examples are illustrated by means of the genetic algorithm implemented in the previous section for dealing with the knapsack problem.
+Examples are illustrated by means of the GA implemented in the previous section for dealing with the KP.

-Evolutionary algorithms take some of their decisions using randomness.
+EAs take some of their decisions using randomness.
 Bearing the above in mind, given the same input, the output is likely to be different.
 As a result, every run needs to be repeated several times.
-Hence, performance metrics are usually based on statistics.
+Hence, performance metrics are based on statistics.

 ## Running time

-The running time of an evolutionary algorithm depends on three main factors:
+The running time of an EA depends on three main factors:

 * The size of the instance addressed.
-* The parameterisation of the evolutionary algorithm, e.g. the stopping criterion (if it is different to the execution time itself, i.e. the number of generations or the number of fitness function evaluations), the population size or the crossover rate.
+* The parameterisation of the EA, e.g. the stopping criterion (if it is different to the execution time itself, i.e. the number of generations or the number of fitness function evaluations), the population size or the crossover rate.
 * The features of the machine where the algorithm is run.